Victorian Railways bogie guard's vans: Preserved units

-Model Railways

 CE vans

 The class started as the DVE's of 1906, numbers 1 to 16.
 In 1910 they became the CE's, and construction continued up to 32CE in 1923.
 In 1924 CE 33-37 were built with elliptical roofs instead of clerestory.

 CO vans

 Two guard's/luggage vans were constructed for The Overland in 1970.

 CP, VVCP vans

 From 1956 to 1958, 40 guard's vans of the CP design were constructed by A.E.
 Goodwin (NSW), and painted in a Passenger Red livery.
 They were intended to run on passenger trains and some fast goods trains, and had a freight capacity of 10 tons.
 The vans were of all-steel construction and welded to an underframe, which rested on two 4-wheeled bogies fitted with roller bearings.

-Aesthetically the vans were very similar to the earlier South Australian Railways' 8300 series vans, and the later Western Australian Government Railways' WBA and WBC vans.
+Aesthetically the vans were very similar to the earlier S8300 series vans of the outh Australian Railways, and the later WBA and WBC vans of the Western Australian Government Railways.
 The new vehicles had many amenities, including a stainless steel wash basin, toilet, mirror and stove.
 The walls and ceilings were lined with wool and the interior lining was of painted plywood, while the floor was insulated with a rubber layer.
 All windows were of armour-plate safety glass.
 Earlier vans had three windows per sliding door, while later vans had one per sliding door.
 All vans were fitted with axle-mounted generators for electric lighting.

-To eliminate the ZJF vans from service between Melbourne and Adelaide, nine of the 40 vans were recoded to JCP in the late 1960s, the 'J' representing "Joint Stock".
-They were not needed from the mid-1980s and so were then re-lettered back to CP with their old numbers.
+To allow the removal of ZJF vans from service between Melbourne and Adelaide, nine of the 40 vans were recoded to JCP in the late 1960s, the 'J' representing "Joint Stock".
+They were not needed from the mid-1980s and so were then re-lettered back to CP, with their old numbers.

-Over time some members of the class were repainted into Wagon Red, representing their move from passenger to freight service.
+Over time, some members of the class were repainted into Wagon Red, signifying their move from passenger to freight service.

-Between 1983 and 1986 the entire class was recoded to VVCP.
+Between 1983 and 1986, the entire class was recoded to VVCP.
 However, in 1987 vans VVCP 34, 16, 25 and 6 were reclassed to CP 291-294 respectively and painted into the then-current V/Line orange livery.
-The first three had corridor connections added at both ends, though CP294 only had the connection installed at one end.
-These connections were based on the design used for the N sets.
-The vans had 10 tonnes luggage capacity, and were rated for operation at up to 115 km/h.
+The first three had corridor connections added at both ends, although CP294 only had the connection installed at one end.
+The connections were based on the design used for the N sets.
+The vans had a luggage capacity of 10 tonnes, and were rated for operation at up to 115 km/h.
 All vans had their periscopes removed.

-All four were painted in a matching scheme except that CP294's grey roof extended down to just above the doors.
+All four were painted in a matching scheme, except that CP294's grey roof extended down to just above the doors.